ibrag8998/nmmp/simple_iters/README.md

 | (N - 1.9)*x1 + (N + 4.002)*x2 + (16 + 4*N)*x3 = 9*N + 30.1
 ```
 using simple iteration method

+N is your number in class journal, for me it was 8